 In summer 2021, poet Clare Shaw was appointed Carbon Landscape Poet in Residence by Manchester Literature Festival and Lancashire Wildlife Trust.
-She was commissioned to write a sequence of poems responding to her interaction with the landscape and local people.
+They were commissioned to write a sequence of poems responding to their interaction with the landscape and local people.
 As part of her residency, Clare ran creative writing workshops for local writing/community groups including the Paperback Writers and Art Tea Group in Leigh.

-You can watch Clare performing some of her poems in Little Woolden Moss and discussing her experience of the residency with poet Helen Mort below and on the MLF Vimeo channel.
+You can watch Clare performing some of their poems in Little Woolden Moss and discussing their experience of the residency with poet Helen Mort below and on the MLF Vimeo channel.
 You can also download a copy of the full sequence of poems by clicking on the link above.

 This project is part of the Carbon Landscape Partnership funded by National Heritage Lottery Fund.